tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: fix debug capacity() to work with creatures (?)
 	- TBD: how can sub-classes (IO & Map) call to main class (GameState) [e.g. buff_dbg()] ??

+- TBD: new IO-based features:
+	- TBD: Cache last user input and enable 'again' / 'g' command
+	- TBD: Enable 'wait' / 'z' command

+- TBD: review old notes and determine which if any still need to be done
 	- TBD: how to make get_descript_str() [which has a default response] work with auto-gen descript keys [which depend on the possibility of failure]?
 Need a consistent solution
 	- call with key and return string; will look like gs.descript(key)
 	- all autogen keys & vals live in autogen_dict and are pre-fixed with "ag_" (note: the defining feature of autogen keys = try: buffer() ) => consolidate to central dict